-What if, like balls, the number of strikes had varied a bit in the late 1800s?
-The fact that balls were so variable suggests that it was entirely possible that in slightly different circumstances, four strikes could have meant you’re out.
+What if, like balls, the number of strikes had varied a lot in the late 1800s?
+What if that magical year of 1887 had become the norm, and five balls and four strikes remained the rule.
 Such a change would not have inherently altered the structure of the game.
 After all, the only reason four and three seem “natural” is because they are what we have grown accustomed to.

 How would the game have changed?